rollerworks/search-docs/processing_searches.rst

         exit();
     }

-    // Normally you would use template to take care of the presentation echo <<<HTML
+    // Normally you would use a template system to take care of the presentation echo <<<HTML
     <form action="/search" method="post">